goessner/ctrling/readme.md

 * The `autoupdate` attribute of the `<ctrl-ing>` instance enables monitoring sections to be updated automatically.
 * `ctrling.js` is inserted via CDN to the page.

-The generated encapsulated shadow DOM structure for this example is quite clear.
+The generated encapsulated shadow DOM structure for the `<ctrl-ing>` element in this example is quite clear.

 ```html
 <main>